 downloads.apache.org/.
 Content suitable for the official distribution channel includes:

-If an Apache PMC wishes to publish additional materials through the official distribution channel and there is any question about the suitability of said materials, the PMC must consult with the ASF Board before publishing.
+If an Apache PMC wishes to publish additional materials through the official distribution channel and there is any question about the suitability of the materials, the PMC must consult with the ASF Board before publishing.

 Unreleased materials, in original or derived form,

-For more information, see the release signing page.
+See the release signing page.

 For every artifact distributed to the public through Apache channels, the PMC